Step aside sugar-loaded chocolate powder! This easy recipe for decadent hot chocolate (aka hot cocoa) is made of real dark chocolate!

-There are some quite busy days behind me!
+There are some quite busy days behind me and a few more to come!
 We moved from Illinois to Tennessee and although I unpacked boxes from morning to night there is still some unsorted stuff around that needs to find a new space.
-So far I like it here although I am a little surprised about the weather, we heard about snow in Memphis right before our move, arrived in sunshine, spend a wonderful day with nearly 18 C / 65 F, after that had two days of constant rain and then snow again.
-One lady at the grocery store told be there is rather no snow at all or tops two days every winter.
-So that’s it for this time, no more snow until next November… right?
+So far I like it here.
+Although, I am a little surprised about the weather!
+It’s like April in Winter.
+We arrived with a bit snow then spend a wonderful day with temperatures in the mid 60’s, followed by two days of constant rain and then snow again.
+One lady at the grocery store told me there is rather no snow at all or tops two days every winter.
+So that’s it for this year, no more snow until next November… right?

-But I am prepared (me saying that is unusual or abnormal) for these days.
-If you life out of boxes like me, the christmas time is in full swing but passing me by and I am feeling like I am missing out on coziness and you need something that makes you feel like home.
-Hot chocolate helps in every life situation and makes you equipped to deal with anything life can throw on you.
+I am living out of boxes while the Christmass time is in full swing and feeling like I am missing out on coziness.
+I needed something that makes me feel like home again at least for a few moments.
+Hot chocolate (and chocolate in general) helps in every life situation and makes you equipped to deal with anything life can throw at you.
 It’s just the truth!

-I love to make hot chocolate like Mr F and myself used to enjoy it in Barcelona.
+I love to make hot chocolate the way Mr. F and I used to enjoy in Barcelona.
 The Spanish just got it right.
 Not too sweet, a good load of real chocolate, creamy and a little thick but not like pudding.

-Pour the milk but some teaspoons into your sauce pan, add the chocolate, sugar and if you like some spices and stir until the chocolate is completely melted.
+- Pour the milk into your saucepan with the chocolate, sugar, and cinnamon and stir until the chocolate is completely melted.

-In a small bowl add the remaining cold milk and the corn starch and stir until dissolved, pour mixture into the hot chocolate and bring to boil for a few seconds while gently stirring.
+- Make a slurry: in a small bowl add the cornstarch and the water and stir until dissolved, pour mixture into the hot chocolate and bring to boil for a few seconds while gently stirring.

-★ use flavored chocolate like mint or marzipan but leave out the one with nuts, you don’t want to chew while drinking chocolate.
+★ use flavored chocolate like mint or marzipan but leave out the one with raisins or nuts, you don’t want to chew while drinking chocolate

-★ try different combination of spices, cinnamon and coriander are one of my favorites together
+★ try a different combination of spices like cayenne pepper, nutmeg, and coriander

-★ add some booze like rum or amaretto liquor
+★ add some booze like rum, bourbon, whiskey, or amaretto liquor

-★ orange flavored chocolate with Cointreau or Grand Marnier
+★ orange flavored chocolate with some Cointreau or Grand Marnier

-★ add a cinnamon stick to the milk (1 stick is enough for 2 servings, remove before serving)
+★ add a cinnamon stick to the milk (1 stick for 2 mugs, remove before serving)

 ★ cut a vanilla bean in half and with the tip of a knife scrape out the seeds, add the bean and the seeds to the milk (remove the bean before serving)